MandrileNico/First_HTML_Page/README.md

 ---
 ## Coments
 In the left colum, i put images because i don't know use java script yet.
-That was a compromise.
+That was a compromise solution.